willmartian/willmartian.com/src/pages/about.md

 Places I have lived: Norfolk VA, Atlanta GA, Hoschton GA (hometown).

-I was recently diagnosed as ADHD--so still working on that.
+I was recently diagnosed with ADHD--so still working on that.
 Take care of your mental health!

 Thanks for visiting my little site.
 It was built with a cool tool, [Eleventy.](https://www.11ty.dev/) (There are a billion ways to make a website, with or without coding.
 Try it!)